-Event Recap: Classroom and Social Justice: Why Start with Pedagogy?
+Event Recap: Classrooms and Social Justice: Why Start with Pedagogy?

 On Thursday, September 13, 2018, the Futures Initiative hosted a pedagogical workshop on Classroom and Social Justice: Why Start with Pedagogy, the first event of this year’s University Worth Fighting For, a series of workshops that workshops that tie student-centered, engaged pedagogical practices to institutional change, race, equality, gender, and social justice.
 This workshop looks at the relationship between classroom participation and democracy, focusing on active, engaged learning methods that instructors inside and outside of the academy can use.
 It attracted a wide range of audience, including college students, graduate students, adjunct instructors at community colleges and four-year colleges, future and current K-12 teachers, administrators, and a high school counselor.
 The event was livestreamed, and a full video (with captions) can be found here.
 In the meantime, read through the collaborative notes for more details.